-Dyspnea (a feeling of breathlessness) is a condition experienced by 20% to 90% of people with advanced cancer.
-It also occurs in those with earlier stage cancers who have other conditions of the heart or lungs.
+Dyspnea is a feeling of breathlessness that is experienced by many people with advanced cancer.
+It also occurs in those with earlier-stage cancers who have other conditions that affect the heart or lungs.
 For example, a person with a potentially life-threatening blood clot or other emergency may experience dyspnea, so it is important to tell your doctor right away about sudden or worsening symptoms.
 Common symptoms of dyspnea include the following:

-- A feeling of smothering, drowning, or suffocation
+- A feeling of smothering, tightness, drowning, or suffocation

 A person may experience dyspnea even though the actual levels of oxygen are within a normal range.
 It is important to understand that people do not suffocate or die from dyspnea.